Jonathan-MacDuff/Pet-Finder-V2/README.md

 This file allows for a more detailed view of a single Pet, as well as update and delete functionality for the user who reported this pet.
 The pet owner can also view all sightings of the pet.

+## user.js

+This file stores the current user in global state for access in a variety of other components.

 ## Home.js

 This is a simple homepage, to be added to later.

+## Messages.js

+This page allows the current user to view all of their conversations with other users, and navigation to each related conversation.

+## MyPets.js

+This page displays the current user's pets, and allows navigation to each of these pets' SinglePet page.

 ## NewPetForm.js